-According to C-AGG's white paper on uncertainty, "When models are used, analyses of both structural and input uncertainty related to their use must be completed."71 For the NMPP, the Reserve intends to apply an uncertainty deduction methodology that is similar to that used in the Reserve's Rice Cultivation Project Protocol (RCPP).
+According to C-AGG's white paper on uncertainty, "When models are used, analyses of both structural and input uncertainty related to their use must be completed."
+For the NMPP, the Reserve intends to apply an uncertainty deduction methodology that is similar to that used in the Reserve's Rice Cultivation Project Protocol (RCPP).
 Input uncertainty for an empirical model (such as the MSU-EPRI model adapted for use in this version of the NMPP) is subject to less uncertainty than a biogeochemical model (such as the DNDC model used by the RCPP), simply because there are significantly fewer critical inputs.
 However, no additional field emissions measurement datasets for N rate trials are available at this time for the North Central Region, other than the robust dataset used to develop the MSU-EPRI methodology.
 With no independent field data, the Reserve cannot explicitly quantify the structural uncertainty of the quantification approach included in the NMPP at this time.
-The Reserve proposes to increase the uncertainty deduction used in the MSU-EPRI methodology, calculated using dependent data, by 25 percent to account for having no independent field data to evaluate the quantification approach.
-It is expected, however, that in the future independent data will become available to quantify the structural uncertainty deduction.
+The Reserve and proposes to increase the uncertainty deduction used in the MSU-EPRI methodology, calculated using dependent data, by 25 percent to account for having no independent field data to evaluate the quantification approach.
+It is expected, however, that in the future independent data will become available to quantify the structural uncertainty explicitly, at which time the Reserve expects to adjust the NMPP's structural uncertainty deduction.